Application Deadline: 1st of May 2022

-Fields: econometrics, geocomputation, environmental sciences, Earth observation, data science, environmental-economic accounting
+Fields: geocomputation, environmental sciences, Earth observation, big data, data science, high performance computing

 Employer: OpenGeoHub foundation

 OpenGeoHub foundation is a not-for-profit research foundation with headquarters at the Agro Business Park, Wageningen, the Netherlands.
-We aim to become world experts in producing global and regional spatial predictions of soil, vegetation and climatic variables.
+We aim to become world experts in producing global and regional spatial predictions of soil, vegetation, biodiversity and climatic variables.
 For this, we use high performance computing / optimisation and state-of-the-art machine learning.

-- You have an MSc degree in the field of econometrics and/or geoinformatics and/or environmental science; combined with a background in GIS, geocomputation and/or environmetrics.
+- You have a PhD degree in the field of environmental science and/or geoinformatics and/or remote sensing; combined with a background in GIS, geocomputation, and/or environmetrics.